 The Housatonic valley is a keystone in a vast wildlife corridor stretching from the Hudson River to the remote forests of eastern Canada.

-When that habitat is destroyed or disrupted, the animals that live here have a harder time finding food and shelter.
+When habitat is destroyed, the animals that live there have a harder time finding food and shelter.
 Over time, the numbers of species decline and extinction becomes more likely.

 Here in the Housatonic Valley, we see this happening on two different fronts: the loss of connected forests and the loss of connected freshwater habitats.